-We may be required to conduct a clinical trial to support a PMA application for the PoNS device and we expect to be required to conduct clinical trials to support regulatory marketing authorization of some of our potential future product candidates.
+We may be required to conduct a clinical trial to support a future de novo submission or PMA application for the PoNS device and we expect to be required to conduct clinical trials to support regulatory marketing authorization for future product candidates.
 Clinical trials are complex, expensive and may proceed more slowly than anticipated, and we cannot be certain that our product candidate will be shown to be safe and effective for human use.

-In order to commercialize our product candidate in the United States, we may be required by the FDA to submit an application for PMA for review and approval by the FDA.
+In order to commercialize our product candidate in the United States, we may be required by the FDA to submit an application for premarket approval, or PMA, for review and approval by the FDA.
 A PMA application must be submitted to the FDA if our device cannot be cleared through the 510(k) clearance process, down classified via the de novo process, or is not exempt from premarket review by the FDA.
-We could also be required to submit a PMA application for other potential future product candidates.
+In April 2019, the FDA declined our request for de novo classification.
+However, we intend to generate additional data, including additional clinical data, to address the FDA's concerns and resubmit our request for de novo classification.
+We could also be required to submit a PMA application for potential future product candidates.
 If we are required by the FDA to submit a PMA application, the FDA will also require us to conduct clinical trials.
-The FDA could also require us to provide the FDA with clinical trial data to support any 510(k) premarket notifications and we are required to submit clinical trial data to support the de novo down classification of our PoNS device.
 We will receive marketing authorization from the FDA to commercialize products requiring a clinical trial only if we can demonstrate to the satisfaction of the FDA, through well designed and properly conducted clinical trials, that our product candidate is safe, effective, and otherwise meet the appropriate standards required for marketing authorization for specified indications.

-Clinical trials are complex, expensive, time consuming, uncertain and are subject to substantial and unanticipated delays.
-Before we may begin clinical trials, we may be required to submit and obtain approval for an investigational device exemption, or IDE, that describes, among other things, the manufacture of, and controls for, the device and a complete investigational plan.
+Clinical trials are complex, expensive, time consuming, uncertain as to outcome and are subject to substantial and unanticipated delays.
+Before we may begin clinical trials, if a clinical trial is determined to present a significant risk, we may be required to submit and obtain approval for an investigational device exemption, or IDE, that describes, among other things, the manufacture of, and controls for, the device and a complete investigational plan.
 Clinical trials generally involve a substantial number of patients in a multi-year study.
-Because we do not have the experience or the infrastructure necessary to conduct clinical trials, we will have to hire one or more contract research organizations, or CROs, to conduct trials on our behalf.
+Because we do not have the infrastructure necessary to conduct clinical trials, we will have to hire one or more contract research organizations, or CROs, to conduct trials on our behalf.
 CRO contract negotiations may be costly and time consuming and we will rely heavily on the CRO to ensure that our trials are conducted in accordance with regulatory and industry standards.
 We may encounter problems with our clinical trials and any of those problems could cause us or the FDA to suspend those trials or delay the analysis of the data derived from them.
 Moreover, any failure to abide by the applicable regulatory requirements by us, our CROs, and/or clinical trial sites may result in regulatory enforcement action against such third parties or us.

-We will be substantially dependent on third parties to conduct our clinical trials.
+We may be substantially dependent on third parties to conduct our clinical trials.